 Based on review of the peer reviewed medical literature the evidence to date is insufficient regarding the safety and effectiveness of the Remede system for the treatment of central sleep apnea (CSA) with only 12 months of outcome data available from single randomized controlled sham study.
 The device has also not been compared with CPAP or other therapies for central sleep apnea (CSA).
 Further large, randomized, comparative, controlled studies are needed to determine the safety and efficacy, and the further studies also need to help define optimal patient selection and assess-long term outcomes.
 The evidence is insufficient to determine the effects of this technology on net health outcomes.

-In 2009, the American Academy of Neurology (AAN) issued a practice parameter update on the care of the patient with amyotrophic lateral sclerosis (ALS): drug, nutritional and respiratory therapies an evidence based review.
+In 2009 (reaffirmed in 2020), the American Academy of Neurology (AAN) issued a practice parameter update on the care of the patient with amyotrophic lateral sclerosis (ALS): drug, nutritional and respiratory therapies an evidence based review.
 The recommendations in this practice parameter update does not mention diaphragmatic/phrenic nerve stimulation or diaphragm pacing as a treatment.
-There has been no update to this practice parameter since 2009.

 In 2010, the American Thoracic Society clinical policy statement on congenital central hypoventilation syndrome in their discussion of the diagnosis and management of children with congenital central hypoventilation syndrome (CCHS) which states: diaphragm pacers can be used for daytime support of ambulatory children who require full-time ventilator support, in combination with positive pressure ventilation at night.